merlinmann/wisdom/wisdom.md

 - Kindly note that the grave existential truth of the Project Management Triangle is *non-negotiable*.
 People **hate** this.
 Which is normal.
 - If the person with whom you are negotiating finds it difficult to provide a decisive budget estimate for their project, ask them to try and situate it between two orders of magnitude.
 As in, "How many zeroes are we talking about here?"
 Quickly discovering that your ballpark figures are 2 to 6 zeroes apart can save you both a *lot* of time and frustration.
 - Related: if the client's estimate for any given aspect of the project feels poorly thought out, mentally double the estimated budget for money and time.
 At the end of all estimations, add *at least* another 20% to the time and budget.
 You’re gonna need it, and, boy, are you ever going to earn it.
-- Related: have you leavened your estimate of the project with your hunches about the credibility of the client?
+- Relatedly related: have you leavened your estimate of the project with your hunches about the credibility of the client?
 Have you accounted for human foibles and flakiness in your estimate?
 - When estimating the time it will take to do anything involving a child, add at least ten minutes per child.
 Make that 30 minutes for kids under five or over twelve.
 - Always have a twelve-pack of Diet Coke and a good quantity of unflavored fizzy water.
 A lot of people love one (or both), and most of the people who do drink a lot of it.
 - Whoever wants the meeting most usually holds the least power.